Some fashion brands pride themselves on being "exclusive"

 Inclusive is where it's at.

 Kintsugi is a Japanese artform and philosophy that sees broken pottery repaired with gold lacquer.
 As a metaphor it is profound, reminding us that – as we travel through life – we all pick up scars, both physical and emotional.
-Rather than weakening us or rendering us ‘broken’, they add to our character and become part of who we are and what makes us unique.
+But this doesn't mean they weaken us or render us ‘broken’.
+Instead, they enhance what we were and add to our uniqueness.